 I’m going to suggest seven things that people often postpone, thinking that they will be able to devote time and attention to them once they retire.
 And I’m going to present a case for why it’s in your best interests to start doing them now, rather than wait.

-Many people look forward to travelling more after they retire.
+Many people look forward to traveling more after they retire.
 After all, you’re no longer constrained by how many vacation days your employer gives you and when you can take them.
 You can go whenever you want, for whatever length of time you want.

 That’s fine, and many retirees do travel.
 My parents, during their nearly thirty years of retirement, took one or two overseas trips every years – usually expedition-type cruises or guided tour packages with their local senior citizens group.
 But as they got older, it became harder and harder for them to haul luggage around, and they often got tired sooner and could endure less physical activity each day.